fishfromwish/image-templates/README.md

 # image-templates
 A Great collection of image templates to use!

-Please note each release is a different set of images!
+Please note each release adds more and more images to download!